Central and Northern Thailand Birding Tour

 Siberian Rubythroat

-leaving early a fifty minute drive to Mae Taeng will get us there shortly after sunrise to make the most of the early morning birding activity.
-We will have breakfast in the field while, hopefully, enjoying a flock of graceful Small Pratincoles, cure on the ground and striking when in flight.
+Leaving in the early morning a drive of around an hour will get us to Mae Taeng, shortly after sunrise, to make the most of the early morning bird activity.
+We will have breakfast in the field while, hopefully, enjoying a flock of graceful Small Pratincoles; a species that is cute when on the ground and striking when in flight.
 We will spend a few hours at this little site which serves as an excellent introduction to birding in Thailand.
-Here an abundance of common species such as Black-collared, Lineated Barbet, White Wagtail, Dusky Warbler, Chestnut-tailed Starling, Common Iora, Baya Weaver, Chinese Pond Heron, Sooty-headed Bulbul, Red-whiskered Bulbul and many more coming in thick and fast will serve as a sort of birding second breakfast.
+Here an abundance of common species such as Black-collared Starling, White Wagtail, Dusky Warbler, Chestnut-tailed Starling, Common Iora, Baya Weaver, Chinese Pond Heron, Sooty-headed Bulbul, Red-whiskered Bulbul and many more coming in thick and fast will serve as a sort of birding second breakfast.
+There is also the chance of something rarer too here such as Long-billed Plover or Black-faced Bunting.

-The muddy edges of the river here usually attract a few of the commoner shorebirds such as Green Sanbdpiper, Little Ringed Plover and Black-winged Stilt but occasionally something less common shows up such as Temminck’s Stint or even, rarely, Long-billed Plover.
+The muddy edges of the river here usually attract a few of the commoner shorebirds such as Green Sandpiper, Little Ringed Plover and Black-winged Stilt but occasionally something less common shows up such as Temminck’s Stint or Greater Painted Snipe.
 One species that is fairly scarce in Thailand but can usually be seen at Mae Taeng is the crisply-plumaged Wire-tailed Swallow but mostly we intend to familiarize ourselves with birds such as Amur Stonechat, Plain Prinia, Greater Coucal and Asian Green Bee-eater while hoping that something less common, like Lesser Coucal, shows up too.

-In the late afternoon it is here that we have our first chance of seeing Mrs Hume’s Pheasant before heading down to our accommodation around one hour away in the village of Thatorn.
+In the late afternoon it is here that we have our first chance of seeing Mrs Hume’s Pheasant before heading down to our accommodation around one hour away in the town of Fang.

-Day 3, Doi Lang East- Thatorn Rice Fields – 3rd February 2025
+Day 5, Doi Lang East/Doi Ang Kang – Thatorn Rice Fields – 26th January 2026

 Scarlet-faced Liocichla